The Prophecy of the Unbroken Bones

 This instruction was repeated in Numbers 9:1212 They shall leave none of it until the morning, nor break any of its bones; according to all the statute for the Passover they shall keep it. and became central to Jewish understanding of the Passover meal.
 The lambās unbroken body symbolized purity, completeness, and the wholeness of Godās salvation.

 Early Jewish tradition held tightly to this symbolism.
-Philo, a first-century Jewish philosopher, emphasized the integrity of the lamb as part of its sacrificial meaning.
-Later rabbinic writings also stressed that every part of the lamb must remain intact ā a sign of its consecration to God.
+Philo, a first-century Jewish philosopher, emphasized the integrity of the lamb as part of its sacrificial meaning.1 Later rabbinic writings also stressed that every part of the lamb must remain intact, a sign of its consecration to God.

-When John the Baptist declared Jesus to be āthe Lamb of God, who takes away the sin of the worldā (John 1:2929 The next day he saw Jesus coming toward him, and said, āBehold, the Lamb of God, who takes away the sin of the world!), he was pointing directly to this ancient imagery.
-Jesus was not just another sacrifice ā He was the true Passover Lamb, foretold for generations.
+When John the Baptist declared Jesus to be āthe Lamb of God, who takes away the sin of the worldā (John 1:2929 The next day he saw Jesus coming toward him, and said, āBehold, the Lamb of God, who takes away the sin of the world!), he was pointing directly to this ancient imagery and typology.
+Jesus was not just another sacrifice: He was the true Passover Lamb, foretold for generations.

 šØ Roman Crucifixion and the Practice of Broken Legs

 Crucifixion was a brutal execution method.
 Victims could survive for days, suspended on the cross, their bodies slowly suffocating under their own weight.
-To speed up death, Roman executioners would often break the victimās legs in a process called crurifragium, preventing them from pushing up to breathe, which led to rapid asphyxiation.
+To speed up death, Roman executioners would often break the victimās legs in a process called crurifragium, preventing them from pushing up to breathe, which led to rapid asphyxiation.7

 John 19:31ā3331 Since it was the day of Preparation, and so that the bodies would not remain on the cross on the Sabbath (for that Sabbath was a high day), the Jews asked Pilate that their legs might be broken and that they might be taken away.
-32 So the soldiers came and broke the legs of the first, and of the other who had been crucified with him...
-(ESV) records this exact moment:
+32 So the soldiers came and broke the legs of the first, and of the other who had been crucified with him. records this exact moment:

 āSince it was the day of Preparation, and so that the bodies would not remain on the cross on the Sabbath (for that Sabbath was a high day), the Jews asked Pilate that their legs might be broken and that they might be taken away.
 So the soldiers came and broke the legs of the first, and of the other who had been crucified with him.
 But when they came to Jesus and saw that he was already dead, they did not break his legs.ā

-āHe keeps all his bones; not one of them is broken.ā
+Psalm 34:2020 He keeps all his bones; not one of them is broken. - Briefly Addressing Criticism

 š”ļø The Spear in His Side: Proof of Death and Prophetic Fulfillment